-- High price points: X-Cart is more expensive than other e-commerce platforms with similar functionality, costing $199 per month.
+- High price points: X-Cart is more expensive than other e-commerce platforms with similar functionality.
 However, for business owners looking for more nuanced options, the perks explored in this review may be worth it for the price.

 Abandoned cart recovery

 The abandoned cart recovery feature is an included add-on to Ultimate, Platform, Marketplace, Auto, and Enterprise plans.
 This convenient addition connects you to customers on the verge of conversion, allowing you to automate, create, and execute reminders to encourage the possibility of a purchase.
 “Guest” customers (who don’t have a formal account with your site) can also be positively impacted by this add-on.